-Gavin Moynihan: faces Frenchman Alexandere Daydou for a place in the quarter-final at Carnoustie.
-Photograph: Cathal Noonan/Inpho
+Dubliner Gavin Moynihan faces Frenchman Alexandere Daydou at Carnoustie this morning for a place in the quarter-finals of the Amateur Championship.

 The Walker Cup star, who plays out of The Island, got through his first matchplay round by defeating Tom Gandy of Rowany 2&1 – although he now carries Irish hopes on his shoulders after Jack Hume and Dermot McElroy crashed out yesterday.

 A birdie on the par four third hole was the standout of Moynihan’s outward half as he took a one-hole lead into the turn.

 Gandy battled back to win the 10 th to square things up and then went one-up with a birdie on the 12th.
 But Moynihan was not going to be denied.

 He soon levelled it again by winning the 13 th and then produced a magnificent eagle on the par-five 508-yard 14 th hole to edge back in front.